paperclippete/Milestone3/readme.md

 * [Google Fonts](https://fonts.google.com/) - used for customised fonts
 * [Font Awesome 5](https://fontawesome.com/) - used for links and icons to make the site more appealing

-* Chrome Developer Tools, Stack-Overflow, Code-Institue Slack Community, Code-Institute module notes, W3Schools, CSS Tricks, Pretty Printed YouTube videos - all used for reference when I encountered a bug or required extra support with any issues.

 ### Testing
 ___